madziaar/suno-knowledge-base/sunopormpten/README.md

 - [Dreamy Slow Intro]

 As you can see from the examples, you can generally add an emotive and/or a pacing adjective.
 The system doesn't always honor the intention, but it tends to work best if you use very direct, concrete adjectives that are salient to musical construction (speed, emotion, intensity seem to work best).
 Modifiers are not strictly necessary, but can be useful for establishing the mood early on.

+## [Hook]

+Generally not necessary unless you modify it, more or less treated like an intro.
+Can be used to transition from intro to main part of song, particularly if the intro is different.

 ## [Pre-Chorus]